magnuen2k/pgr305-Exam/README.md

 ### Backend:
 The backend is structured like how it was shown in class with Models, Interfaces, Services, Controllers and CORS-setup.

-It allows for all CRUD-operations, and is set up to give the correct response code according to HTML Standards.
+It allows for all CRUD-operations, and is set up to give the correct response code according to HTTP Standards.
 The difference here from what was shown in class, is that POST will return 201 Created.

 ### Frontend:
 The frontend is structured like shown in class.
 We've focused on making components as small and readable as possible.
-Shared code like API URL and handling of image upload are put in the utils folder, while shared components are put in components/shared.
+Shared code like API URL and handling of image upload are located in the utils folder, while shared components are in components/shared.

 For all axios-calls, there's code to handle and show the response.
 Errors are dealt with by the shared HandleError function in the utils folder, and showing the response info is done through the shared component ResponseView which utilizes Modal from react-bootstrap.